Outlining your goals, setting a budget, and choosing the best technology are keys to establishing and running an effective family office.

 An alternative approach is deciding how much you want to spend annually and identifying the people or services you can afford within that budget.
 Most likely, a bottom-up and top-down process will be used to generate a reasonable annual cost.

 The next step in setting up a family office will be deciding where your staff will work.
 Some family offices are completely virtual.
 Others operate out of dedicated office space or within the principal’s business, separate family office, or home.
 In a recent article published by TheStreet, it was noted that companies can save up to $11,000 per employee in terms of overhead costs if they switch to remote work.
 This decision can influence hiring, overhead costs, and the family’s sense of privacy, so it’s important to consider this factor carefully.

 Another important consideration is choosing the right family office software to support your financial management and administrative needs.
 An investment-oriented family office will need a more sophisticated system to integrate data from several custodians and generate performance reports.
 In contrast, an office focused on paying bills will need a fairly basic accounting platform.

 Getting Started with Setting Up a Family Office

-Regardless of the approach you take, it’s vital to outline job qualifications carefully to reduce the risk of placing staff in the wrong roles.
+Regardless of your approach, it’s vital to outline job qualifications carefully to reduce the risk of placing staff in the wrong roles.
 A common mistake, for instance, is hiring a bookkeeper and expecting that individual to perform the role of a controller or a chief financial officer.
-Or, similarly, paying for a CFO when you really need someone to perform basic bookkeeping and accounting.
+Or, similarly, paying for a CFO when you need someone to perform basic bookkeeping and accounting.

-For some roles, hiring someone on an outsourced basis may make more sense for your family office than retaining a professional whose services you may not need on a full-time basis.
+For some roles, hiring someone on an outsourced basis may make more sense for your family office than retaining a professional whose services you may not need full-time.
 In creating a new family office, using consulting services that help you determine the most effective approach for your family situation and preferences may be a good investment.